nperegrine/sublite/README.md

 ## Description

-This repository contains the improved sublite web and api code for the Test Assignment
+This repository contains the Sublite Laravel API and Nuxt 3 frontend code for the Test Assignment

-The following key considerations where taken into account when working on this improved Test Assignment:
+The following key considerations where taken into account when working on this Test Assignment:

-- **Security** - Prevent app from being hacked.
-- **Best Practices** - Application SOLID principles.
+- **Best Practices** - Application of SOLID principles.
 - **Documentation** - Provided information on how to setup the project.
-- **Tests** - Implemented more than a dozen Feature and Unit tests.
+- **Tests** - Implementation of Feature and Unit tests.

 ## Limitations